 This easy Tofu Ricotta recipe is perfect for lasagna, ravioli, pizza, calzones, or served as a dip.
 No one will even notice it is tofu!

-This literally takes minutes to make.
 There's no soaking time, like with cashews.
-This recipe is nut-free and gluten-free.
+This vegan ricotta cheese is nut-free and gluten-free, so it's perfect for people with nut allergies.

 Jump to: